How Long does it take my iPhone to Backup?

 Here are a few additional tips that’ll help you speed up the entire iPhone backup process.

 - Delete Unused Third-Party Apps

 Third-party apps on an iPhone have large file sizes due to in-app data.
 So, if you decide to back up these apps, it’ll automatically take more time for the backup process to complete.
-But, you can speed up this process by uninstalling apps that you rarely use or don’t need at all.
+You can speed up this process by uninstalling apps that you rarely use or don’t need at all.

-In many cases, users have 5-6 unnecessary apps on their iPhone that do nothing except for occupying space.
+In many cases, users have 5-6 unnecessary apps on their iPhone that do nothing except occupying space.
 So, before starting with the backup, make sure to remove these apps from your device.

 - Delete Old Media Files